matvey00z/rss-reader-takehome/README.md

 ```
 docker compose up
 ```
-Now the service is available on http://localhost:8000
+Now the service is available on http://localhost:8000.

 ## Testing

-To run tests, run `bash test/test.sh`
+To run tests, go into `test/` directory and run `bash test.sh` .
+Test report will appear in test/report/report.html.

 ## Overview